 Feed production is highly significant for animal husbandry, in both financial and environmental terms.
 Attention must be paid to feeding animals methodically and procuring feed raw materials.
 Atria is able to play a part in boosting the environmental efficiency of animal husbandry through its own feed production and nutritional advice.

-Since 2017, A-Rehu has added Finnish broad beans to chicken feeds, in addition to Finnish feed peas, to reduce the level of their foreign soy and wheat content.
-The cultivation of feed peas and broad beans improves the structure and nitrogen economy of the field while also reducing the need for nitrogen fertilisation.
-They are also good ways to improve crop rotation.
+Since autumn 2016, A-Rehu has supplemented chicken feed with domestic field peas, which can be used to replace imported soybeans and wheat.
+The cultivation of field peas improves the texture and nitrogen economy of the field while also reducing the need for nitrogen fertilisation.
+It is also good ways to improve crop rotation.

-Cattle receive supplementary protein from Finnish rapeseed extract or European colza.
-A-Rehu has not used ground soya in beef cattle feeds since autumn 2017.
+Cows get the majority of the protein and other nutrients they need from farm-grown green forage.
+The protein supplement given to cows consists of a Finnish rapeseed extract or European coarse colza meal.
+A-Rehu has not used soybean meal in beef cattle feeds since the autumn of 2017.